 The promenade along the river Rhine offers a splendid view of the river Rhine.
-The landscape around Remagen is green and luscious, and is ideal for an extended walk or a cycling tour.
-Remagen has all the services and comforts you might want, for instance, shops, restaurants, weekly markets where you can buy fresh food, flea markets in the summer and a Christmas market in winter.
+The landscape around Remagen is green and luscious, making it ideal for an extended walk or a cycling tour.
+Remagen has all the services and comforts you might want; shops, restaurants, weekly markets where you can buy fresh food, flea markets in the summer and a Christmas market in winter.

-For more information about Remagen, please visit the official web site: http://www.stadt-remagen.de/
+For more information about Remagen, please visit the official web site: